vaderyang/jmap_mcp_server/README.md

 ### Screenshot Demo

-Here's an example of the JMAP MCP server working with Claude Desktop:
+Here's an example of the JMAP MCP server working with ChatWise Client:

 ![JMAP MCP Server Demo](screenshot.jpg)